Last Updated on June 27, 2022 by Laura Turner

-When I graduated, I wanted to do food animal.
-A mixed animal practice in my husband’s home town was hiring at a salary I was willing to accept, so I took that as a good compromise.
+When I graduated, I wanted to do food animals.
+A mixed animal practice in my husband’s hometown was hiring at a salary I was willing to accept, so I took that as a good compromise.
 I’ve never had a problem finding a job when I’ve wanted to move on, but times have sure changed, and I think a lot harder and longer about it now than I used to.

 If you had it to do all over again, would you still become a veterinarian?
 (Why or why not?
 What would you have done instead?)